 For changes to pages in /dev that relate to Infrastructure, send patches using the Infra issues tracker.
 (Do not reveal obviously sensitive information, such as the name of any private mailing lists.)

-Note: PMC chairs have write access to SVN and are responsible for ensuring that the portions of the website which relate to their PMC are up to date.
+Note: PMC chairs are responsible for ensuring that the portions of the website which relate to their PMC are up to date.

 The source code for this website is in the GitHub repository